ruseellkj/weather-app/README.md

 # weather-app

-This a mini project named as Weather app where you get all the details of a particular city Detials like
+This is a mini js project named as Weather app where you get all the details of a particular city Detials like
 1. Cloud PCT
 2. Temperature/Min/Max